walles/foodplanner/README.md

 * Add support for expressing things like "we want vegetarian at least once per generated menu".
 Needs tagging of food courses, and some way of putting constraints on different tags.

+* Add support for expressing things like "this course is best cooked on Fridays".